TAILOR-UoB/new_ways_of_publishing/booksource/introduction/rethinking-courses.md

 SPICES method to write a good survey paper

--

-## On augmenting the references section with a citation network visualization

-## Fairness and Friends

-## Scientific dissemination via comic strip -- A case study with SacreBLEU

-## Convolution Can Incur Foveation Effects

-## Open-source blogging with Automunge

 ## The Mimosa Manifesto

 - Platform to make questions, hypothesis and answers
 - People can contribute with their results